micrometreuk/micrometreuk.github.io/README.md

 ```
 Line 2 on ssh config file shows no StrictHostKeyChecking, we need this for the git hook to work.

-This will disable strict host key checking for the hosts on the congig file.
+This will disable strict host key checking for the hosts on the config file.

 ```bash
 Host dev-droplet